 The MHE has established two special education programs: one is called Astathafa (‘guest student’) and the second one for those who wish to continue their university courses to obtain their university degree.
 In the Astathafa program, students will continue their studies from the time which they had to leave their home country; this could be for maximum of 1-2 academic years.
 Many of the students from Mosul University were accepted as guest students along with many staff members of the University.
 The migrant students from neighbouring countries (i.e Syria, Iran and Turkey) will be accepted to continue their studies with the same course as previously studied in their own country.
 They then follow the curriculum of the University they now attend leading possibly to further subjects of study.
 On completion of their course they will be awarded their certificates from UoD or DPU or any other public universities in the country (2,3,4).

 Alongside educational extension programmes, Universities ae also supporting migrant populations with access to services and resources.
-For example, the college of Engineering at the University of Duhok coordinates their civil engineering programs with Duhok city authorities in the development of water irrigation water supply from Duhok and Mosul Dams and the rivers purification and distribution systems and waste water treatment.
+For example, the college of Engineering at the University of Duhok coordinates their civil engineering programs with Duhok city authorities in the development of water irrigation water supply from Duhok and Mosul Dams, river purification and distribution systems, and waste water treatment.
 They have extended the pure water supply and waste water treatment to support the IDPs and refugee camps.
-Also, the colleges of Medicine, Pharmacy, Dentistry, and Nursing at the University of Duhok coordinated with Duhok city health authorities provides health services and protection for the IDPs, mainly from Mosul and the Syrian refugees and to the Kurdish fighters (Peshmerge), These efforts are still on-going.
+Also, the colleges of Medicine, Pharmacy, Dentistry, and Nursing at the University of Duhok coordinated with Duhok city health authorities to provide health services and protection for the IDPs, mainly from Mosul and the Syrian refugees and to the Kurdish fighters (Peshmerge), These efforts are still on-going.

-In education, the College of Basic Education at the University of Duhok has developed programs to actively support the refugees in the following areas: training courses for IDPs and refugees’ children and courses for Trauma and Psychological Rehabilitation.
-The Psychology academic staffs, in coordination with German Universities, travels to Germany in a cycle of two staff members for three months.
+In education, the College of Basic Education at the University of Duhok has developed programs to actively support refugees in the following areas: training courses for IDPs and refugees’ children and courses for Trauma and Psychological Rehabilitation.
+Academic staff in Psychology, in coordination with German Universities, travel to Germany in a cycle of two staff members for three months.
 They go to the refugee camps there and conduct rehabilitation programs.
 German academics, in turn, visit University of Duhok and stay for a period of 2-4 weeks.
 In partnership with German humanitarian agencies, once a week a group of University of Duhok undergraduate Psychology students go to the IDPs and refugee camps in Duhok and they conduct rehabilitation and psychology programs in the area (1, 5).
 The importance and the needs for these activities has led to the establishment of the institute for Psychotherapy and Psychotherapy at University of Duhok (7).

 individuals recognised under the 1951 Convention relating to the Status of Refugees